 Property Management Blog

-When collecting a tenant's security deposit or making a deduction, you must abide by certain Arizona rules and laws.
+When collecting the tenant's security deposits or making a deduction, you must abide by certain Arizona rules and laws.
 In this post, we are providing a basic overview of the Arizona security deposit laws and answering some commonly asked questions.

 Is there a limit to how much security deposit a landlord can charge?

 Yes, there is a limit.
-Per Arizona law regarding the security deposit limit, a landlord cannot request that a tenant pay more than one and one-half month's rent for deposits.
+Per Arizona law regarding the limit for security deposits, a landlord cannot request that a tenant pay more than one and one-half month's rent for deposits on the property.

-The only exceptions to this are if the tenants voluntarily agree to cover more or if the deposit is for mobile home spaces.
-For a mobile home residence, a landlord can request a maximum of two months’ rental payment as a security deposit.
+The only exceptions to this are if the tenants voluntarily agree to cover more or if the deposits are for mobile home spaces.
+Under Arizona law, for a mobile home residence, a landlord can request a maximum of two months’ rental payment as a security deposit for the property.

-It’s also worthwhile noting that an Arizona security deposit includes compulsory advance rental payments.
+It’s also worthwhile noting that the Arizona security deposits include compulsory advance rental payments, which may be applied toward the rent for the property.

 Are Arizona landlords allowed to charge a nonrefundable deposit?